MerosCrypto/Meros/docs/Protocol/Consensus.md

 - hash: Hash of the Transaction verified.

-Verifications can only be of valid Transactions, meaning they can be parse and added to the Transactions DAG using inputs in previous Blocks or in the same Block.
-The checks applied to the relevant Transaction type must also pass.
-The Transaction does NOT have to beat any spam filter OR be a child of a verified Transaction.
-Verifications with unknown hashes are invalid, yet still usable as causes for a MeritRemoval.
+Verifications can only be of valid Transactions, meaning Transactions which have been mentioned on the chain or still can be mentioned in a future Block.
+The Transaction does NOT have to beat any spam filter.

 `Verification` has a message length of 50 bytes; the 2-byte creator's nickname, and the 48-byte hash.
 The signature is produced with a prefix of "\0".